gaehlerm/SoftwareEngineering/README.md

 4. Objects that are hard to construct
 5. Inheritance chains

-Let’s say you want to break a class into pieces, but it's really big.
-It has no tests and you are uncertain of the side effects it might have.
-This is bad as functional changes introduced are bugs.
-The only way to prevent these changes is having plenty of regression tests.
+If you want to divide a large class into smaller parts, consider the following approach.
+It has no tests, and you are uncertain about the side effects it might have.
+This is bad because the functional changes introduced are bugs.
+The only way to prevent these changes is by having plenty of regression tests.

-How do you refactor legacy code?
+How can you refactor legacy code?

-First of all, you have to change as little code as possible to get tests in place.
+First of all, you have to change as little code as possible to implement tests.

 1. Identify change points ("Seams")
 2. Break dependencies